Superformula/mobile-test/documentation.md

 ## Navigation
 Flutter provides to us two types of navigation: Navigator (Imperative) or Router (Declarative).
-For this simple apple I used the Navigator system using named routes.
+For this simple app I used the Navigator system using named routes.

 ## Best practices
 There are a lot of best practices to follow when developing a mobile application.
 In this challenge I tried to follow some practices:
-- Naming classess, functions, variables, folder and files with clarity and objectivity.
+- Naming classes, functions, variables, folders and files with clarity and objectivity.
 - Creating small functions with just one responsability.
 - Following the DRY (Don't repeat yourself) principle.
 - Following the KISS (Keep It Simple) principle.